 - by having someone else, typically an accountant or book-keeper who is registered as a tax or BAS agent submit it on your behalf

-More than $20 million annual turnover
+More than twenty million dollars in annual sales.

-Less than $20 million annual turnover
+Less than twenty million dollars in annual sales

 – Quarter 1 (July-September) BAS is due on 28 October.